Home

 Dissertation

 My name is Cameron Morris Weber, below you will find some personal information about me.
 This is a short biography I did for a publisher.
+This is my Featured Author page at Routledge.

 I was born in Chicago and when I was growing up I lived with my family in various parts of the Midwest USA (Chicago, Minneapolis, Omaha).
-We moved to a small town in New Mexico when my Dad left corporate America and he and Mom bought and built-up a business or two in NM.
+We moved to a small town in New Mexico when my Dad left corporate America and he and my Mom bought and built-up a business or two in NM.
 I worked for my family businesses during high school and college when school wasn't in session.
 I helped my parents for many years in their various entrepreneurial ventures and they in mine.

 I studied for a dual PhD in economics and historical studies at the New School for Social Research in Manhattan which I completed in August 2015.
 We also created a new field at the New School called "cultural economics", the economic study of art and related media.
-Cultural economics is an established field in Europe and Australia and Japan but less so in the USA though there a few very good practioners in the USA.
 Here is my dissertation which is about the political economy of art and especially as related to the United States.
-See the "Projects" page for my work in cultural economics, including our book on Routledge (2024) Musicians and Markets.
-Our most recent international meeting, the first since the covid era, was held in Bloomington, IN USA in June 2023.

-In 2020 and 2021, I created a teaching channel on Youtube, mostly about economic principles and which is the cumulation of 10 years of teaching experience.
-The teaching modules also use current and historical events to teach economic ideas.
-Recently I have been adding presentations about cultural economics to this site.
+In 2020 and 2021 during the covid era when teaching went virtual, I created a teaching channel on Youtube in order to make the lectures available to my students at the time.
+The videos are about economic principles and are the cumulation of 13 years of teaching experience.
+I also use current and historical events to teach economic ideas.
+You can see "Teaching" for more information.

-I have been producing for the last seven years a Brooklyn Free Speech Media show called Hardfire TV taking over for a friend who created more than 150 shows (I have so far produced about 75).
-I had appeared in several of his productions as a guest and host so that's how we met and decided to create another generation of Hardfire.
-At the time we were using analog film and editing, I brought the show 'digital'.
-Hardfire TV is on a monthly schedule and appears 6 times per month city-wide.
-It is a talk-show format about current events and timeless ideas based on classical liberal concepts.
-This is our March 2023 program after one year of the Ukraine situation and how we got here and why.
-This program is called "Ukraine as Vietnam?".
+I produce a Brooklyn Free Speech Media show called Hardfire TV taking over for a friend who created more than 100 shows.
+I had appeared in several of his productions as a guest.
+At the time he was using analog film and editing and I brought the show 'digital'.
+Hardfire TV is on a monthly schedule and appears 6 times per month city-wide and simultaneously streams through the BRIC Arts Media House.
+Over the last 8 years producing Hardfire I have made more than 50 programs.

-I am collaborating with a friend and colleague Don Green who helped stage, promote and film the Reggae Sunsplash Festival, which occured annually in Jamaica and in over 15 countries from 1978 to 1994 (Bob Marley appeared at the Fesitval in 1979).
-Don has over 200 analog tapes (300 hours) of these concerts in at the time state-of-the-art Beta and U-matic format.
+I am collaborating with a friend and colleague Don Green who helped stage, promote and film the Reggae Sunsplash Festival.
+The festival occured annually in Jamaica and in over 15 countries from 1978 to 1994 (Bob Marley appeared at the Fesitval in 1979).
+Don has over 200 analog tapes (300 hours) of these concerts in at the time state-of-the-art Beta and U-matic format for which Don negotiated the rights with the artists.
 We have created a not-for-profit organization to restore, preserve, digitize and share these performaces.
 (Here is a bootleg of the Festival with Toots and the Maytals).
-Our project ensures the highest quality availability of these performances, better than the bootlegs and with the rights going to their owners.
-We created a YouTube channel for the project.
-You can learn about our archival work and our 501(c)3 not-for-profit organization through our website.
-This is a piece St. John's University wrote about our project.
-Here is a poster I mentored with Joe Pellrine who helped us to create a film archive for the project.

 This is me enjoying a day trip to a sunny Mexican border town in early 2018.
 I love the South Rio Grande Valley, great seafood, local grapefruits and oranges, down-home living, BBQ and country music.